udayakumar-s/ej2-angular-docs/ej2-angular/sidebar/how-to/sidebar-with-variation-animation.md

 ---
 layout: post
 title: Sidebar with variation animation in Angular Sidebar component | Syncfusion
-description: Learn here all about Sidebar with variation animation in Syncfusion ##Platform_Name## Sidebar component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Sidebar with variation animation in Syncfusion Angular Sidebar component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Sidebar with variation animation
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Sidebar with variation animation in Angular Sidebar component